-All the effort data collated for WP2 come for surveys (either ship- or plane-based, depending on the platform used) that share a common protocol for recording cetacean sightings, namely all these surveys implement distance sampling (Buckland et al. 1993).
+All the effort data collated for WP2 come for surveys (either ship- or planebased, depending on the platform used) that share a common protocol for recording cetacean sightings, namely all these surveys implement distance sampling (Buckland et al. 1993).
 Distance sampling methods allow to account for imperfect detection of cetaceans in the field, and thereby to obtain more accurate density and abundance estimates.
-Including data collected on surveys that do not implement a distance sampling protocol to collect data is beyond the current scope of WP2 as it would require substantial time to prepare the data first and then to include it in a statistically sound way (but see Pacifici et al. 2017; Isaac et al. 2020; Martino et al. 2021).
+Including all available data collected on surveys was beyond the current scope of WP2 as it would (i) require substantial time to include all the data in a statistically sound way (but see Pacifici et al. 2017; Isaac et al. 2020; Martino et al. 2021); and (ii) need to carry out simulation studies (DiRenzo et al. 2023) following the recommendations from ICES (2020b, page 31).
 These data are further discussed in Section 6 below.

-Summary statistics for the ecosystemic/multidisciplinary survey effort and sightings are displayed below for ship and plane surveys respectively across a panel of 10 species of cetaceans, spanning the three recognized functional groups according to the Commission Decision (EU) 2017/8488.
-The ten species are in Table 2.
+Summary statistics for the survey effort and sightings are displayed below (Tables 3 and 4) for ship and plane surveys respectively across a panel of 10 species of cetaceans, spanning the three recognized functional groups according to the Commission Decision (EU) 2017/848.
+The ten species are listed in Table 2.